 Tips, Tricks, and Alterations

 Pickled celery is a simple and tasty dish that can add a flavorful twist to a variety of meals.
 With just a few ingredients and some easy steps, you can make a batch of tangy, crunchy pickled celery that will last in the fridge for up to 2 months.
 Use it as a snack, side dish, or garnish to add a little extra flavor to your favorite foods.
 If you like pickled vegetables check out Pickled Daikon Radish, Pickled Carrots, and Pickled Onions.
-Experiment with different spices and vinegars to create your own unique pickling blend.
+Experiment with different spices and vinegar to create your own unique pickling blend.

 If you’ve tried this Pickled Celery recipe or any other recipe on BalancingBowls, please let me know how it turned out in the comments below!
 You can also follow me on Facebook, Instagram, and Pinterest to see more tasty meals and anything else I’m up to.